Jump to Pot Roast Recipe

-(Okay, I have to admit, as I’ve been writing this Scooter (dog) threw up on the carpet, the girls are fighting for my attention, and I have a mountain of laundry on my bed calling me to be put away (I detest laundry as much as I love cooking) so I’m not sure how this is really going to go but, by golly, I’m gonna give it a try!)
+Okay, I have to admit, as I’ve been writing this, Scooter (dog), threw up on the carpet, the girls are fighting for my attention, and I have a mountain of laundry on my bed.
+(I detest laundry as much as I love cooking).
+So I’m not sure how this is really going to go but, by golly, I’m gonna give it a try!

 Where does pot roast fit into this?
-It doesn’t really, but it does allow you to prepare it ahead of time then relax and enjoy your family or your company.
-This is a recipe I found years ago and I think it’s perfect so I haven’t messed with it like I normally do with other people’s recipes.
+It doesn’t really, but it does allow you to prepare it ahead of time, then relax and enjoy your family or your company.
+I found this recipe years ago, and I think it’s perfect, so I haven’t messed with it like I usually do with other people’s recipes.
 Pot roast resides permanently in the ultimate comfort food category so, if you haven’t made it before, it’s probably time you learned.
-It’s simple but requires a few crucial steps like caramelizing the meat (fancy for browning) so read on and you’ll have perfect pot roast for your next family meal.
+It’s simple but requires a few crucial steps like caramelizing the meat (fancy for browning).
+Read on, and you’ll have a perfect pot roast for your next family meal.
 Serve it with a green salad and homemade ranch dressing for a complete meal.

 Classic Beef Pot Roast